prosodylab/prosodylabExperimenter/examples/listenAndRate/helloFull.md

 * Goodbye Screen, displaying the randomly assigned participant code

 **Click here for the illustration experiment.
-The data will be saved but will be destroyed.
-Press any key if you want to proceed!**
+No data will be saved**